-- ensure our regulatory activities are fair and free from unlawful discrimination - ensure that promoting equality and valuing diversity are reflected in the standards we set for the osteopathy profession - promote equality of opportunity and access to the osteopathy profession - communicate and engage with a diverse range of stakeholders in an accessible manner - ensure high standards of in the recruitment, development and ongoing work of staff and non-executives.
+- ensure our regulatory activities are fair and free from unlawful discrimination - ensure that promoting equality and valuing diversity are reflected in the standards we set for the osteopathy profession - promote equality of opportunity and access to the osteopathy profession - communicate and engage with a diverse range of stakeholders in an accessible manner - ensure high standards in the recruitment, development and ongoing work of staff and non-executives.

-Our Equality and Diversity Policy is available on our website at: www.osteopathy.org.uk/about-us/our-work/equality-and-diversity
+Our Equality and Diversity Policy is available on our website at: osteopathy.org.uk/equality-and-diversity.